alontalmor/MultiQA/README.md

 | Date | Message
 | :----- | :-----
-| Oct 06, 2019 | ComplexQuestion and ComQA added, thanks to [tuvuumass](https://github.com/tuvuumass)!
+| Oct 06, 2019 | ComplexQuestions and ComQA added, thanks to [tuvuumass](https://github.com/tuvuumass)!
 | Sep 19, 2019 | DuoRC added, and Multiple dataset links in SQuAD2.0 format available
 | Sep 15, 2019 | DROP and WikiHop added.
 | Aug 31, 2019 | Version 0.1.0 of the MultiQA format is out, with a [json-schema](https://github.com/alontalmor/multiqa/blob/master/models/datasets/multiqa_train.jsonschema.json) for validation, and new pytests